FNS50920 – Diploma of Banking Services Management£0

 - Must be at least 17 years of age or older at course commencement.

-- Students must have completed Australian Year 12 or equivalent; have completed a Certificate IV in Business or relevant qualification.
+- Students must have completed Australian Year 12 or equivalent or have completed AQF Certificate IV or relevant qualification.

 - International Students must meet the Student Visa (SC500) requirements.